sebanc/brunch/kernel/Documentation/media/uapi/v4l/ext-ctrls-codec.rst

       -
     * - __u32
       - ``start_byte_offset``
-      - Where the slice payload starts in the output buffer.
-Useful when operating in frame-based decoding mode and decoding multi-slice content.
-In this case, the output buffer will contain more than one slice and some codecs need to know where each slice starts.
-Note that this offsets points to the beginning of the slice which is supposed to contain an ANNEX B start code
+        Offset (in bytes) from the beginning of the OUTPUT buffer to the start of the slice.
+If the slice starts with a start code, then this is the offset to such start code.
+When operating in slice-based decoding mode (see :c:type:`v4l2_mpeg_video_h264_decode_mode`), this field should
+        be set to 0.
+When operating in frame-based decoding mode, this field should be 0 for the first slice.
     * - __u32
       - ``header_bit_size``
       -